The Best Sauna Heaters of 2023

 Q. What is the best way to heat a sauna?

 The best way to heat a sauna depends on several factors, which are discussed in detail above.
 Personal preference is also a factor.
 Some prefer a traditional wood burner while others favor the ease of use of an electric sauna heater.
+Standard wall heaters are not appropriate as they do not raise the humidity.

 Q. Do I need to use sauna stones?

 Sauna stones are usually needed to absorb heat and produce steam.
 You shouldn’t normally use a sauna heater without stones.
-It’s important to use proper sauna stones rather than just any rock because the latter can crack or even explode.
+It’s important to use proper sauna stones rather than just any rocks because the latter can crack or even explode.

 Q. Is it safe to put water on an electric sauna?